How to Fix Error Too Many Redirects Issue in WordPress (ERR_TOO_MANY_REDIRECTS)

 ERR_TOO_MANY_REDIRECTS error example

 The URL optimization of your web pages can lead to loops in some cases.
-For example, several SEO tools give you a great deal of control over how URLs are redirected.
+For example, several SEO plugins give you a great deal of control over how URLs are redirected.
 These plugins, when editing redirections, can create conflicts between redirection rules and create an infinite loop.

 When a web page cannot be resolved because it is continually redirected, the redirect error appears in the browser.